Physical Therapist Services for Recovering From COVID-19 or Long COVID

 Physical therapists work with patients who have COVID-19 in the hospital or intensive care unit to reduce problems.
 After the initial illness, they provide treatment and services to help people regain their:

 Physical therapists also help people manage problems made worse by delayed surgeries, including pain, muscle and bone conditions, and joint conditions.

 Physical therapists are movement experts.
 They improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.

 Find a PT Near You!

-These resources offer information on physical therapist services for COVID-19, beyond the initial illness:
+The following resources offer information on physical therapist services to help you recover from COVID-19, beyond the initial illness:

 Symptom and Condition Guides

 Explore other Health Centers.